 And the situation we’re in now is very straightforward.
-The United States and NATO, forty countries with 64,000 troops, in eight years have been unable to defeat the Taliban.
-And this is a Vietnam War for America and for the rest of the — well, for the people involved, soldiers and civilians on both sides, it’s an absolute tragedy.
+The United States and NATO, 40 countries with 64,000 troops, in eight years have been unable to defeat the Taliban.
+And this is a Vietnam War for America and for the rest of the—well, for the people involved, soldiers and civilians on both sides, it’s an absolute tragedy.

 SHARIF ABDEL KOUDDOUS: And Obama defended the war yesterday, calling it "a war of necessity."
 Your response to that?

-TONY BENN: Well, I think you just have to ask yourself the question: is it a war on terror, or is it a war on Afghanistan?
+TONY BENN: Well, I think you just have to ask yourself the question: Is it a war on terror, or is it a war on Afghanistan?
 It’s a war on Afghanistan.
 And to call it a war on terror just entitles you to do what you like.
-And I do not think it’s going to succeed.
+And I don’t think it’s going to succeed.

 The other thing I have in mind is very simple.
 A few years ago, London was bombed by terrorists.
-And how did it end — from northern Ireland.
+And how did it end—from northern Ireland.
 How did it end?
 It ended when we talked to Gerry Adams, who was the IRA leader in prison.
 Nelson Mandela was denounced as a terrorist by Mrs. Thatcher, and peace came in South Africa when the South African government talked to Mandela, and he came out and became president.
-I mean, history tells you, and Churchill put it very clearly, draw draw talking is better than war war.
+I mean, history tells you, and Churchill put it very clearly: Jaw-jaw, talking, is better than war-war.
 And there will have to be negotiations with al-Qaeda and Taliban to secure the end of this conflict.
 Of that, I have no doubt whatsoever.

 TONY BENN: Yes.

-TONY BENN: Well, I mean, for me — and I love, know America.
-I’m married to an American, known America for seventy years.
+TONY BENN: Well, I mean, for me—and I love, know America.
+I’m married to an American, known America for 70 years.
 It’s amazing.
 I think most people in Britain just regard it as being uncivilized for a great, rich country to ignore the health of 47 million people.
 And I don’t say that as an insult; we just don’t understand it.

 And, I mean, my family has benefited enormously.
 I had an operation a few days ago in London.
 I’ve got a pacemaker put in under the Health Service.
 My wife died of cancer and for four years had the most brilliant healthcare.